PreciselyData/bigdata-addressing-helm/docs/guides/eks/QuickStartEKS.md

   --set emrContainers.awsRegion=[aws-region] \
   --set webhook.enable=true \
   --set serviceAccounts.sparkoperator.name=geo-spark-sa \
-  --version [version-tag-for-spark-operator] \
+  --version [emr-version-tag-for-spark-operator] \
   --namespace geo-spark \
   --create-namespace

 ```
 #### Notes
 > 1. You can find AWS ECR account id by region [on this link](https://docs.aws.amazon.com/emr/latest/EMR-on-EKS-DevelopmentGuide/docker-custom-images-tag.html#docker-custom-images-ECR)
+> 2. EMR version can be chosen from available EMR releases.
+[Here](https://docs.aws.amazon.com/emr/latest/ReleaseGuide/Spark-release-history.html) you can find available versions.
+> 3. If you want to use emr-7.0.0 version to be deployed just use `7.0.0` in the command.
-> 2. More details regarding Spark Operator installation can be found [on this link](https://docs.aws.amazon.com/emr/latest/EMR-on-EKS-DevelopmentGuide/spark-operator-gs.html#spark-operator-install)
+> 4. More details regarding Spark Operator installation can be found [on this link](https://docs.aws.amazon.com/emr/latest/EMR-on-EKS-DevelopmentGuide/spark-operator-gs.html#spark-operator-install)

 ## Step 7: Installation of Geo-Addressing-Spark Helm Chart